MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 .. code-block:: java

-   public static int myEventType;
+   public static int eventType;

    public static void main(String[] args) throws InterruptedException {
       EventQueue eventQueue = EventQueue.getInstance();

       // Get the unique type to register your listener.
-      // myEventType must be stored if you want to offer an event from the Java API. myEventType = eventQueue.getNewType();
+      // eventType must be stored if you want to offer an event from the Java API. eventType = eventQueue.getNewType();

       // Create and register a listener.
-      eventQueue.registerListener(new ExampleListener(), myEventType);
+      eventQueue.registerListener(new ExampleListener(), eventType);

-      // Send myEventType to the C world. passTypeToCWorld(myEventType);
+      // Send eventType to the C world. passTypeToCWorld(eventType);
    }

    /**